IPSCs, what are they? And what is their potential?

 Transformative Role of iPSCs in Regenerative Medicine

-Induced pluripotent stem cells (iPSCs) are at the forefront of advancements in regenerative medicine, heralding a new era of therapeutic possibilities.
+Induced pluripotent stem cells are at the forefront of advancements in regenerative medicine, heralding a new era of therapeutic possibilities.
 Their inherent versatility is showcased in multiple ways.

 For instance, they can potentially repair damaged tissues, such as cardiac tissues after a heart attack or neural tissues following spinal cord injuries*.
 This ability to regenerate and restore function to injured areas offers hope to many patients with limited treatment options.